17 March 2016

 And it is this delay that is responsible for many prostate cancer deaths according to Consultant Urological surgeon and Director of The Bristol Urological Institute Mr Anthony Koupparis

-Now Mr Aho, who practises at Spire Cambridge Lea Hospital in Cambridge, is urging everyone to bring the subject into the open in order to encourage men to ‘take the test’.
+Now Anthony Koupparis, who practises at Spire Bristol Hospital, is urging everyone to bring the subject into the open in order to encourage men to ‘take the test’.

-Furthermore, prostate cancer has a strong family history, with men whose father or brother has been affected by prostate cancer are also at higher risk of being affected themselves.
+Furthermore, prostate cancer has a strong family history, with men whose father or brother have been affected by prostate cancer are also at higher risk of being affected themselves.

-“The good news is that, if spotted in time, prostate cancer is very treatable with latest figures showing that 84% of those treated live for 10 years or more after treatment,” Mr Aho added.
+“The good news is that, if spotted in time, prostate cancer is very treatable with latest figures showing that vast majority of those treated are likely to survive,” MR Koupparis added.

 Prostate Cancer Facts

 - Prostate cancer is the most common cancer in men.

 - Over 44,000 men are diagnosed with prostate cancer every year – that's more than 120 men every day.

 - Every hour one man dies from prostate cancer – that's more than 10,500 men every year.

 - 1 in 8 men will get prostate cancer in their lifetime.